 Strict proactive measures were taken at a very early stage of the pandemic to protect our employees’ safety and wellbeing, which has ensured that our operations have continued to run safely and with limited impacts.

-Regarding Suominen’s business, the demand of nonwovens for cleaning and disinfecting wipes as well as nonwovens for medical purposes has increased and consequently our sales volumes increased in all our markets towards the end of the first quarter of 2020.
+Regarding Suominen’s business, the demand of nonwovens for cleaning and disinfecting wipes as well as nonwovens for medical purposes has increased and consequently our sales volumes increased in all our markets.

-The higher demand is expected to continue in the short term, however in the second half of the year the demand surge caused by the COVID-19 pandemic may already have calmed down.
+The higher demand is expected to continue in the coming months.
+Even though the higher demand is expected to continue, our production volumes during H2 will be impacted negatively by scheduled maintenance stoppages at several of our plants.
 In the longer term the pandemic may lead to continued increased demand for nonwovens for cleaning and disinfection applications.

 The risks include possible shortages of raw materials as well as potential closures of customers’ or our own plants due to virus infections or authority decisions.
 Issues linked to logistics may also arise.